70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 We usually don’t take the “big” wallet on a trip because it takes up half the space in our daypacks.
 Small, compact wallets with concealed pockets are a better choice.

-Oh, and you can always be THE best friend/relative and hide another dollar or twenty in it.
+Oh, and you can always be THE best friend/relative and hide another dollar or twenty in the wallet.
 Or an Amazon Gift Card. 😀

-There is no such thing as enough toiletry bags!
+There is no such thing as too many toiletry bags!

 Do you know how long it takes for a thick cotton towel to dry?
 Forever!
-Microfiber travel towels take up less space, dry faster, and make the sand much easier to shake off than ordinary ones (we all love the sandy beaches of paradise, but nobody wants to have sand everywhere.
+Microfiber travel towels take up less space, dry faster, and make the sand much easier to shake off than ordinary ones (We all love sandy beaches, but nobody wants to have sand everywhere.
 And when I say everywhere, I mean EVERYWHERE.)

 One bar of hard shampoo can last as long as 4 bottles of liquid shampoo.
 Well, that says it all.